 - Comply: Like with any other Lean tool, PFEP can only be successful when efforts are sustained.
 Conducting audits and consistently looking for ways to prioritize tasks is important to keep the system running smoothly.

-PFEP gives structure to an organization’s material-handling system with the goals of reducing inventory, having minimal shortages, improve productivity, and planning for deliveries more accurately.
-Using the PFEP strategy can cut down storage costs and reduce or eliminate the wastes associated with excess inventory.
+PFEP gives structure to an organization’s material-handling system with the goals of reducing inventory, having minimal shortages, improving productivity, and planning for deliveries more accurately.
+Using the PFEP strategy can cut down storage costs and reduce or eliminate the waste associated with excess inventory.
 Companies can utilize PFEP to optimize their supply chain and maximize the cost spent on inventory, and can even use the data to plan a Kanban system.

 - International Material Data System (IMDS)